True-North-Intelligent-Algorithms/tnia-python/README.md

 For now, the user-base of the library is mostly people I am working with directly, teaching to in a course, or discussing image processing problems with online.
 The helper functions make it quick for me to provide examples of image processing issues I am discussing.

+If you have stumbled upon this repo without prompting and instructions from me and are curious what it does, browse the [notebooks folder](https://github.com/True-North-Intelligent-Algorithms/tnia-python/tree/main/notebooks).
+Most useful will be the notebook examples for deconvolution, plotting, and deep learning.

 In the coming months and years I plan to keep iterating on the library and making it more usable.
 Please reach out to me if you have any questions.

 ## Install TNIA-Python in editable mode